aimeos/map/README.md

 Sets or returns the seperator for paths to values in multi-dimensional arrays or objects.

-The static method only changes the separator for new maps created afterwards.
-Already existing maps will continue to use the previous separator.
-To change the separator of an existing map, use the [sep()](#sep) method instead.

 ```php
 public static function delimiter( ?string $char = null ) : string
 ```